ChrstphrHll/npc_gen/students/Levio Evindal.md

 # Levio Evindal
 ---
 ### Description
-- Half-Orc Artificer from Chillwild Peaks
+- Half-Orc Artificer from Magmus Centerhold
 - 2nd year Protection student in Elkenval
-- shoulder length wavy platinum hair that's plain, Pale Green eyes, and Pale Gray skin
+- short curly brunette hair that's plain, Pale Green eyes, and Pale Gray skin
 - Is Sensual and Ignorant, and has Intelligence as their ideal

 ### Organizations